phatchman/pico_dazzler/README.md

 3. A USB Micro to Type A "On The Go" (OTG) USB adapter.

 Optionally for Joysticks you will need:
-1. A USB, HID-compliant Analog Joystick / Controller / Gamepad.
+1. One or two USB, HID-compliant Analog Joystick / Controller / Gamepad.
 (Unfortunately XBOX controllers are not HID-compliant devices, but most other USB controllers are)
 2. A USB Type A Hub with at least 3 ports

 Optionally for Sound:
 The board provides line-out audio.
-I've found it drives earbud-style headphones OK.
+I've found it drives earbud-style headphones fine.
-If you want to hook into speakers, you'll need something that can take a line-in audio and ampflify it.
+If you want to hook into speakers, you'll need something that can take a line-in audio and amplify it appropriately.

 Pictures of my setup will be provided shortly.